vinodm1609/solulab_assignment/README.md

 ## Goals

 Developers often want a good starting point when implementing a new API.
+Common tasks such as add category and data should be saved in the DB. add product and data should be saved in the DB.
-Common tasks such as authentication and user management are re-implemented on a regular or use it as a inspiration to build any powerful API server using Nest Js. basis.
+Category ID in product table should be referenced in the category table. documentation on how it's designed and how to run the code. or use it as a inspiration to build any powerful API server using Nest Js. basis.
 With this starter kit, the developer directly bootstrap the development of their new API,